Noise Levels in La Sierra Hills, Riverside, CA | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of La Sierra Hills

 Average noise levels for La Sierra Hills residents, grouped by direction from the center of La Sierra Hills.
-Southern La Sierra Hills carries the highest population-weighted average; Western La Sierra Hills carries the lowest.
-Just 4% of residents in Western La Sierra Hills live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Southern La Sierra Hills.
+The highest population-weighted average is in central La Sierra Hills; the lowest is in northwestern La Sierra Hills, where just 5% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 Central La Sierra Hills